yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 Before Proposition 19, parents could transfer their house of unlimited value to their child without the assessment going up.
 And parents could also transfer a vacation house or commercial property or rental property to their children of a combined total of $1 million of assessed value (which could be much less than the market value) without reappraisal.

 After Proposition 19, only the parent’s principal residence, called the “family home”, is excluded from reassessment to market value, and even on that house only the first $1 million (of assessed value) is excluded.
 In addition, the child must move into the house and claim the homeowner’s exemption within one year of the transfer.
-As far as I can tell, if multiple siblings inherit the house, then each transferee must live in the house, or else their portion will be reassessed to market value.
+Depending on how the legislature implements the constitutional amendment, if multiple siblings inherit the house, then each transferee may have to live in the house, or else their portion will be reassessed to market value.

-Proposition 19’s restrictive inheritance rules become effective for transfers that happen after February 16, 2021.
-That means **the deadline for parent-child and grandparent-grandchild transfers under the old rules is February 15, 2021.** If you have rental or vacation properties that you want to transfer to your children, or if your children will not be moving into the house within one year, then you must transfer them on or before the day after Valentine’s Day in order for the child to pay the same property taxes as the parent!
+Proposition 19’s restrictive inheritance rules become effective for transfers that happen after February 16th, 2021.
+That means **the deadline for parent-child and grandparent-grandchild transfers under the old rules is February 15th, 2021.** If you have rental or vacation properties that you want to transfer to your children, or if your children will not be moving into the house within one year, then you must transfer them on or before the day after Valentine’s Day in order for the child to pay the same property taxes as the parent!

 This table summarizes the changes to the inheritance exclusion from reassessment in Proposition 19: